Form

 Select ‘other full or part time employment’ from the drop down list.

-9.7 How to enter your employer’s county if it does not appear on the drop down list
+11.7 How to enter your employer’s county if it does not appear on the drop-down list

-If the employer has a HR department you can enter the details of the HR department in this section.
-In the exceptional circumstances that you are a lone worker but not self-employed and there is no supervisor, contracting authority or HR department that could verify your employment, then you can enter your own details to meet the requirements of the form.
+If the employer has a HR department you can enter their details of the HR department in this section.
+In the circumstances where you are a lone worker but not self-employed and there is no supervisor, contracting authority or HR department who can verify your employment, then you should enter your own details to meet the requirements of the form.
 You will then need to go to the ‘other information section’ which is a section on its own towards the end of the form.
-Answer yes to the last question which asks “do you have any other information that you would like to add in relation to your vetting?”
-A free text box will appear and you can enter the reason why you are unable to provide supervisor details for this period of employment in the free text box.
+Answer yes to the last question which asks ‘Is there any other information that you wish to provide in support of your clearance application?’
+A free text box will appear and you can enter the reason why you are unable to provide supervisor details for this period of employment there.

 Check that all dates entered are covered without gaps.
 The date a supervisor period begins will need to correspond with the date the previous supervisor period ended.
 Please only include dates for supervisors within the specific employment period entered in the employment section.

-You should enter the accountant for your company, an individual from a company that you have been contracted to or another director for your company, if applicable.
-If your situation means that there is no-one you can enter then you can put your own details in this section.
-When asked to explain how you know this person please explain the nature of your work and why it means that there is no-one you can give as a supervisor for this section.
+You should enter the accountant for your company, an individual from a company that you have been contracted to, or, if applicable, another director of your company.
+If your situation means that there is no-one you can enter, then you can put your own details in this section.
+When asked to explain how you know this person, please explain the nature of your work and why it means that there is no-one you can give as a supervisor for this section.

-Enter the address where your company is registered or your home address.
+Enter the address where your company is registered, or your home address if this is the case.

 • Make sure the dates entered cover 5 years of employment for CTC, Level 1B and SC applications and 10 years for DV